Does your church want to reach the people in your community who are searching for God or a new church home?

 First, each of these 3 areas (Ads, Local 3 Pack, Organic Listings) provides an opportunity to get onto the first page of the search results.
 Yes, it’s possible for a church to be in all 3 places.

 Second, each of these 3 areas has a different search ranking algorithm.
-Therefore, the church SEO tactics for ads, local, and organic listings each different.
+Therefore, the church SEO tactics for ads, local, and organic listings are all different.

 Google is the highway to your church. -Paul Steinbrueck